njordhov/midenfy/README.md

 # midenfy

 Developer Tool to compile Clarity smart contracts, targeting the [Polygon Miden VM](https://polygon.technology/solutions/polygon-miden).

+Note: The initial version only compiles a very limited subset of Clarity.
+It is a proof-of-concept and not yet ready for production use.

 [Clarity](https://clarity-lang.org/) is a decidable language for smart contracts, initially targeting the [Stacks](https://www.stacks.co/) blockchain.